11x3/ilvmx/README.md

 ## GET/SET/EXE to interact with our hashtag data+code store.

-With this example we use the basic request mechanism or `Bot` to interact with our local `Castle` and its `ILVMX.Nubspace.Server`.
+With this example we use the basic request mechanism or `Bot` to interact with our local `Castle` and its `ILVMX.Nub.Server`.

 ```

-# Here we add something (the text "todo") to the castle ILVMX.Nubspace.Server "#chat".
+# Here we add something (the text "todo") to the castle ILVMX.Nub.Server "#chat".
 Now
 # anyone on the ILVMX network that had an up-to-date copy of the Galaxy
-# ILVMX.Nubspace.Server would be able to get/set/exe/sort/filter/render this Nub.
+# ILVMX.Nub.Server would be able to get/set/exe/sort/filter/render this Nub.

 iex> Bot.set "#chat", "todo"
 Nub[galaxy: :ilvmx, castle: "#lolnub",